Islandora-Collaboration-Group/islandora_multi_importer/installation.md

     drush st

-    * If using the Islandora Vagrant this tool is already installed
+    * If using the Islandora Vagrant, Drush is already installed

     * If Drush is not installed please use Composer to install `composer global require drush/drush:7.*` (*installs newest version of Drush 7.x*)